Algebraic Characterization of Isometries of the Complex and Quaternionic Hyperbolic Planes: Introduction

 Two elements $x$, $y$ in a group $G$ are said to be in the same $z$-class if their centralizers are conjugate in $G$.
 This notion, and terminology, are due to Kulkarni \cite{rkrjm}.
 The $z$-classes in a group give a partition of $G$, and they refine the partition of $G$ into conjugacy classes.
 In the case of compact Lie groups, and many other cases, there are only {\it {finitely many}} $z$-classes.
 The notion is defined in terms of the group-structure alone.
-But Kulkarni has proposed in \cite{rkrjm} that this notion may be used to make precise the intuitive idea of ``dynamical types'' in any ``geometry'', whose automorphism group contains a copy of $G$.
+Kulkarni \cite{rkrjm} has proposed that this notion may be used to make precise the intuitive idea of ``dynamical types'' in any ``geometry'', whose automorphism group contains a copy of $G$.
 If the $z$-classes are finitely many in number, then they provide a finite classification of the group of transformations.
 Thus the partition of the group into its $z$-classes provide another algebraic characterization of the isometries, and this is based on the internal structure of the isometry group alone.

-Using the linear model of the hyperbolic space, the $z$-classes in $PO(n,1)$ have been classified by Gongopadhyay-Kulkarni \cite{gk}.
-In particular this gives a classification of the $z$-classes of the isometries of $\h^2_{\R}$.
+Let $PO(n,1)$ denote the full group of isometries of the real hyperbolic space $\h^n_{\R}$.
+Using the linear model of the hyperbolic space, the $z$-classes in $PO(n,1)$ are classified in \cite{gk}.
+In particular, this classification is valid when $n=2$.
+Classification of centralizers of the orientation-preserving isometries of $\h^2_{\R}$ can also be obtained from \cite[Lemma-1.10]{scott}.
 In this paper, we classify the centralizers, and the $z$-classes in $U(2,1)$ and $Sp(2,1)$.
-In fact, we compute their number. \begin{theorem} (1) In the group $Sp(2,1)$, there are eleven $z$-classes of elliptic elements, six $z$-classes of hyperbolic elements, two $z$-classes of unipotent elements and eight $z$-classes of parabolic non-unipotent elements.
+In fact, we compute their number. \begin{theorem} (1) In the group $Sp(2,1)$, there are eleven $z$-classes of elliptic elements, four $z$-classes of hyperbolic elements, two $z$-classes of unipotent elements and six $z$-classes of parabolic non-unipotent elements.
 In this count we consider the identity map as an elliptic element.

-(2) In the group $U(2,1)$, there are four $z$-classes of elliptic elements, a unique $z$-class of hyperbolic elements, two $z$-classes of unipotent elements and four $z$-classes of parabolic non-unipotent elements.
+(2) In the group $U(2,1)$, there are four $z$-classes of elliptic elements, a unique $z$-class of hyperbolic elements, two $z$-classes of unipotent elements and a unique $z$-class of parabolic non-unipotent elements.
 In this count we consider the identity map as an elliptic element. \end{theorem}